 But as the Catholic population had increased in Birmingham, Alabama, so had Protestant hostility to their new neighbors.
 Only a few decades after the end of the Civil War, the south was still riven with prejudice and sectarianism was deeply ingrained.

-A number of states were so convulsed by anti-Catholic feeling that they passed “convent inspection laws” which gave the police the power to conduct warrantless inspections of Catholic churches, schools or hospitals.
+A number of states were so convulsed by the anti-Catholic feeling that they passed “convent inspection laws” which gave the police the power to conduct warrantless inspections of Catholic churches, schools or hospitals.
 The thinking was such places would be used to keep kidnapped Protestant women and store weapons that might be used in an armed insurrection.

 In such a polarized society, Fr Coyle definitely stood up for his parishioners; plots were discovered against his life and plans were uncovered to raze his Church to the ground.